GameWatchProjects/pihole_nextion_statistic_display/README.md

 NOTICE: Please read the instructions in the Arduino project file before you run this project!

-Copy the Nextion Display TFT File on a blank micro sd-card and plce them in the micro sd cardholder o the nextion display.
+Copy the Nextion Display TFT File on a blank micro sd-card and palce them in the micro sd cardholder on the nextion display.
 Power on the display and you can see the update routine.
-If the update ready, switch of the display and remove the micro sd card from the cardholder.
+If the update ready, switch off the display and remove the micro sd card from the cardholder.

-As next step load the .ino file your Arduino editor, make the needed wifi and pihole/ntp (pihole and ntp must run on the same maschine) changes and install the needed libarys, compile and upload it to your esp8266 nodemcu v3.
+As next step load the .ino file in your Arduino editor, make the needed wifi and pihole/ntp (pihole and ntp must run on the same maschine) changes and install the needed libarys, compile and upload it to your esp8266 nodemcu v3.

+Future request's are welcome ...